Four graphic novels that illuminate anti-Asian racism through personal experience

 “We need to focus on what our government is doing to perpetuate racism in this country.
 It’s easy to brush off the violence happening to the Asian American community as if it’s just some unhinged individuals acting out their anger.
 But the problem is much bigger than that, and we need to hold our government responsible for their involvement in perpetuating white supremacy, and our media and police system responsible for dismissing this racism against Asian Americans time and time again.
 The Asian American community needs everyone’s help to be safe and valued as the rightful citizens of America.”

-“Secret Asian Man: The Daily Days” by Tak Toyoshima (2009)
+‘Secret Asian Man: The Daily Days’ by Tak Toyoshima (2009)

 Summary: The collected syndicated strips feature protagonist Osama “Sam” Takahashi, who pulls no punches in commenting on everyday life.